MannemSolutions/pgfga/README.md

 ### Postgres User account

-The PGFGA tool requires a postgres user with access and SUPERUSER privilleges to run.
+The PGFGA tool requires a postgres user with access and SUPERUSER privileges to run.
 The user could be made available either with:
 - Local access (when running inside of master container) and using ident authentication
 - A staged username / password e.a. configured with setup.sql script (by setting PG_PRIMARY_USER, PG_PRIMARY_PASSWORD, etc.).
 - A staged pgfga user with client certificate authentication.
-- Setting up ldap authentication for the postgres user (see the [docker-compose example](docker-compose.yaml) for an example of this setup).
+- Setting up ldap authentication for the postgres user (see the [docker-compose example](docker-compose.yml) for an example of this setup).

 # Downloading
 The most straight forward option is to download the [pgfga](https://github.com/MannemSolutions/pgfga) binary directly from the [github release page](https://github.com/MannemSolutions/pgfga/releases).